francis802/francis802/README.md

 ## Projects

 The work I'm most proud of is pinned right below.
-For the full trail, from this year's master's projects back to first-year C, see [PROJECTS.md](PROJECTS.md).
+For the full trail, from this year's master's projects back to first-year of my BSc, see [PROJECTS.md](PROJECTS.md).